This chapter should be read in conjunction with the Confidentiality Policy.

-It is the agent's responsibility to produce satisfactory evidence that he or she has authority to have access to the records.
+It is the agent's responsibility to produce satisfactory evidence that they have authority to have access to the records.
 This will always include proof of their identity.

-The Team Manager will decide whether the representative will be allowed access, having sought Legal Advice if necessary.
+The relevant Team Manager will decide whether the representative will be allowed access, having sought Legal Advice if necessary.

-Where a request is received for access to the records of some-one who has died, the person making the application should be asked to explain in writing their relationship to the deceased person, what information is needed and why.
-The social worker should make a decision in consultation with his or her manager and advise the applicant in writing of the decision with reasons.
+Where a request is received for access to the records of someone who has died, the person making the application should be asked to explain in writing their relationship to the deceased person, what information is needed and why.
+The local authority case worker should make a decision in consultation with their manager and advise the applicant in writing of the decision with reasons.

-If a person considers that any part of the information held on his or her records is inaccurate, he or she has the right to apply in writing for it to be corrected or erased.
+If a person considers that any part of the information held on their records is inaccurate, they have (Under Articles 16 and 17 of the GDPR) the right to apply verbally or in writing for it to be rectified or deleted.

-If the worker considers there are reasons to refuse a request for access to all or any part of the records (see Section 2, Exceptions), this should be discussed with his or her manager and legal advice should be obtained.
+If the social worker or local authority case worker considers there are reasons to refuse a request for access to all or any part of the records (see Section 2, Exemptions to the Right of Access), this should be discussed with their manager and legal advice should be obtained if necessary.

-The line manager should be asked to make a final decision on refusal of access, having sought legal advice if required.
+The manager should be asked to make a final decision on refusal of access, having sought legal advice if required.
 If refused, the date of the request and reason for refusal must be recorded in the file.

 The decision and the reasons for it should be confirmed in writing to the person requesting access, or in a format appropriate to the needs of the person concerned.

-The person concerned has the right to apply to the Court for an order to disclose, correct or erase information held.
-They also have a right of appeal to the Information Commissioner who may make an assessment about whether the law has been complied with and issue enforcement proceedings to make the Authority comply with the request if necessary and/or recommend an application to court alleging a failure to comply with the Data Protection Act.
+The data subject concerned has the right to apply to the court for an order to disclose, correct or erase information held.
+They also have a right of appeal to the Information Commissioner who may make an assessment about whether the law has been complied with an issue enforcement proceedings to make the local authority comply with the request if necessary and/or recommend an application to court alleging a failure to comply with data protection legislation.